February 2, 2023

 A good business plan can guide the first days, weeks, months, and even years of running your business.
 It doesn’t set anything in stone, but when you lose sight of the original vision, a business plan helps keep you on track.

 While looking at the logistical side of things, determine your business structure (partnership, corporation, sole proprietorship).
-Then register for an EIN and get business insurance.
+Then, register for an EIN and get business insurance.

 Pulling the Finances Together